eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 For Application Developers
 ''''''''''''''''''''''''''

-You can build and install the required libraries needed to develop your own applications using Cyclone DDS in a few simple steps.
+You can build and install the required libraries to develop your applications using Cyclone DDS in a few simple steps.

 .. code-block:: bash